How to Write a Mission Statement

 A mission statement must be directional, not in the sense of setting direction, but in the sense of guardrails that keep the organization going in the right direction without being too limiting to innovation.
 A mission statement should be prescriptive of intent, not a narrative of execution.
 Reading a mission statement should inform the reader as much about what not to expect, as what they should expect.

 A mission statement is a rallying cry, a focal point, and a reminder.
-Most importantly, it is an emotional connector between an organization and those who carry out its mission.
+Most importantly, the mission statement is an emotional connector between an organization and those who carry out the mission.